-Robin, feeling on the edge of panic, he dropped the book back into the satchel and rifled through the Attribute cards without really reading any of them.
-Maybe inspiration would strike or the answer would make itself obvious.
+Robin, feeling on the edge of panic, rifled through the Attribute cards without really reading any of them.
+Maybe he hoped inspiration would strike or the answer would make itself appear.

 "Hey, noob," said a snarky voice from the sidewalk behind him.
 "Whahya got goin' on here?"